Choosing the Right Lawyer

 People facing the struggles of family problems often feel overwhelmed by all the questions, frustrations and problems.
 Among those problems is how to choose the right attorney.

 After you have gotten some recommendations, check out Martindale.com.
 This website lists ratings of firms and lawyers by other lawyers who are in the best position to know whether a certain lawyer or law firm is competent.
-If the lawyer you are looking at has no rating, it is probably because they have received a lower rating and have asked that their rating not be listed.
+If the lawyer you are looking at has no rating, it may be because they have received a lower rating and have asked that their rating not be listed.

 Expect to pay a retainer.
 A retainer is money which is put into a trust account to assure the payment of the attorney’s fees.
-Most contracts will contain a procedure to keep the trust account funded so that you are not faced with a big bill at the end of the case and the attorney is not working for free.
+Most contracts will contain a procedure to keep the trust account funded so that you are not faced with a big bill at the end of the case.

 Litigation, or going to court for hearings and trials, can be expensive.
 A good attorney will encourage you to consider reasonable settlements.
 A reasonable settlement is one where both sides of the case are treated fairly.
 Of course the definition of fair looks different from each side of the lawsuit.
 If both parties come out okay, then the settlement is fair.
 If one party feels cheated or abused, then it may not have been a fair resolution and the conflict will continue.